Midland Railway – Butterley: Golden Valley Light Railway

 The Golden Valley Light Railway is a narrow gauge line.
 Laid on the trackbed of a former ironworks railway, this line runs for just under 1 mile from the Swanwick Junction site to the far end of the country park adjacent to the former site of Newlands Inn.
 The terminus is just above the eastern portal of the Butterley Tunnel, which forms part of the Cromford Canal.
 The Swanwick Terminus gained a new engine shed in 2007, which specifically houses GVLR stock.

-Golden Valley Light railway stock
+Railway stock

-In addition to the standard gauge stock on the Midland Railway, The Golden Valley Light Railway, a separate organisation altogether, owns a collection of locomotives, ex colliery manriders, Ashover coach No.4 and ex industrial wagons, many of which are being restored to work on the line.
+In addition to the standard gauge stock on the Midland Railway, the Golden Valley Light Railway, a separate organisation altogether, owns a collection of locomotives, ex-colliery manriders, Ashover coach no.4 and ex industrial wagons, many of which are being restored to work on the line.